What your organization needs to know about the 2020 AHA / ILCOR CPR Guidelines

 #5 – ACLS TRAINING FOR HEALTHCARE PROFESSIONALS

-The Guidance: ACLS training is now recommended as reasonable for anyone working in a healthcare role per the 2020 AHA CPR guidelines.
+The Guidance: ACLS training is now recommended as reasonable for anyone working in a healthcare role per the 2020 AHA / ILCOR CPR guidelines.

 The Benefit: Ensuring all medical professionals receive formal training for advanced cardiovascular life support (ACLS) further extends their medical training to increase their ability to provide essential life-saving care if and when needed.